 Raise your hand if the middle school years don’t conjure fond memories.
 If so, you’re not alone.
 Many of us talk about “surviving” middle school, as if being miserable were a rite of passage necessary to reach bigger and better things.

-For anyone longing to make those socially and physically awkward years easier for their children, Middle School Matters delivers.
-The book puts those in-between years of education front and center, offering the kind of encouragement parents can use to help kids not only survive but thrive during this critical stage of development.
+For anyone longing to make those socially and physically awkward years easier for their children, Middle School Matters: The 10 Key Skills Kids Need to Thrive in Middle School and Beyond–and How Parents Can Help delivers.
+The book puts those in-between years of education front and center.
+It offers the kind of encouragement parents can use to help kids not only survive but thrive during this critical stage of development.

 Author Phyllis L. Fagell tackles all of the big issues facing middle school kids.
 She believes middle school offers unique opportunities for kids to embrace the important skills necessary to make a successful leap from childhood to adolescence.
 As a licensed clinical professional counselor at Sheridan School in Washington, D.C., a Washington Post contributor, and mother of three, Fagell has years of professional and personal experience to back up her well-reasoned advice.